Significant seizure reductions in patients with Dravet syndrome

 Patients at baseline1:

-- Had previously tried a median of 4 prior AEDs
+- Had previously tried a median of 4 prior ASMs

-- Currently uncontrolled with a median of 3 current AEDs
+- Currently uncontrolled with a median of 3 current ASMs

-In Study 3, 93% of patients were taking ≥2 AEDs at baseline and still experiencing a median of 13 convulsive seizures per 28 days
+In Study 3, 93% of patients were taking ≥2 ASMs at baseline and still experiencing a median of 13 convulsive seizures per 28 days.1

-Seizure frequency reduction was reported by day 10 in a post-hoc analysis of the Dravet syndrome clinical trial2
+Seizure frequency reduction was reported as early as Day 10 in a post hoc analysis of the Dravet syndrome clinical trial.2

 Recommended daily dosage is 10 mg/kg/day (5 mg/kg twice daily), with a maximum maintenance dosage of 20 mg/kg/day (10 mg/kg twice daily).